maximusxiao/offseason/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/ReadMe.md

 Email: <ftc30099@gmai.com><br />
 Other Github repository(might be easier to find stuff): <a href="https://github.com/SevenIsAtEleven/30099-maximus-is-a-bum/blob/main/main.java">Into the Deep Repo</a><br />

-## Thanks for visiting our Repo!
-Please visit our website and also consider sponsoring our team or donating!
+### Thanks for visiting our Repo!
+Please visit our website and also consider donating to our team!